ninjaaron/administrative-scripting-with-julia/README.rst

 high-profile users_.

 I don't do any of that kind of programming.
 I like Julia for other reasons altogether.
-It just feels good to write.
-The language features scratch all my itches and the standard library has all the right abstractions.
+For me, the appeal is that it feels good to write.

-Semantically and syntactically, it feels similar to Python and Ruby though it promotes functional design patterns and doesn't support classic OO patterns in the same way.
-Instead, it relies on structs, abstract types, and multiple dispatch as tools for working with types.
+It's like all the things I like from Python, Perl and Scheme all rolled into one.
+The abstractions, both in the language and the standard library, just feel like they are always hitting the right points.

+Semantically and syntactically, it feels similar to Python and Ruby, though it promotes functional design patterns and doesn't support classical OO patterns in the same way.
+Instead, it relies on structs, abstract types, and multiple dispatch for its type system.
 Julia favors immutability, but it's not strict.
 Julia's metaprogramming story is simple yet deep.
 It allows operator overloading and other kinds of magic methods.
 If that isn't enough, it has Lips-like AST macros.

 Finally, reading the standard library (which is implemented mostly in very readable Julia), you see just how pragmatic it is.
 It is happy to